 Get some Bread and Jamon and make yourself a picnic.
 Retiro is the perfect place for you to practice the favorite Spanish activity – la siesta.

 -Every Sunday, at midday, you can enjoy a free concert by the Banda Sinfónica de Madrid.

 Once your siesta is over, make your way to the other iconic art museum in the city – Reina Sofia.

 Now, you probably think: I already saw one of the most significant art museums in the world today.
 Why should I visit another one?
 While they are both world-famous, Prado and Reina Sofia have little in common.
 While Prado’s focus is on Renaissance and Baroque art, Reina Sofia is all about Modern art.

 Half of the museum offers curios art installation like old TV’s, mini cinema projections, light illusions, etc., while the other half will introduce you to some of the most significant masters of the 20th century, the geniuses that shaped today’s reality – Salvador Dali and Picasso.

-– Make sure you find Guernica – The most famous Picasso painting and one of the most significant pieces of art in the world.
-Glare at the canvass for several minutes and feel the energy this painting emits.
-It’s truly a bucket list experience.
+Make sure you check out Guernica – the most famous Picasso painting and one of the most significant pieces of art in the world.
+Glare at the canvass for several minutes and feel the energy it emits.
+Truly a bucket list experience.

 – Monday 10:00 AM – 9:00 PM